dbochicchio/vera/VeraAlexa/README.md

 *Manage Announcements in the Alexa mobile app.
 Go to*   **Settings > Device Settings >**   ***device_name***   **>Communications > Announcements**   *to configure settings for each Alexa device in your household.*

 Announcements are opt-in and could be configured with these variables:
-- UseAnnoucements: set to 1 to enable, 0 to disable
+- *UseAnnoucements*: set to 1 to enable, 0 to disable
-- DefaultBreak: default to 3 secs - it's the time between repeated announcements
+- *DefaultBreak*: default to 3 secs - it's the time between repeated announcements
+- *AnnouncmentVolume*: the volume used to play the announcment, if an explicit volume is not specified
+- *DefaultVolume*: the default volume to be restored after an announcment is played, if the current volume cannot be determined

 # More code examples
 ```